Approximate Relational Reasoning for Higher-Order Probabilistic Programs: Related Work

 \section{Related Work}

-\paragraph{Probabilistic Couplings} Relational reasoning about program via (exact) probabilistic couplings can be traced back to pRHL~\cite{pRHL,relational_via_prob_coupling} and later extended to support approximate couplings in apRHL~\cite{apRHL,advanced_for_diff_privacy}, apRHL+~\cite{apRHL+}, and EpRHL~\cite{EpRHL}.
+\paragraph{Probabilistic Couplings} Relational reasoning about program via (exact) probabilistic couplings can be traced back to pRHL~\cite{pRHL,relational_via_prob_coupling} and was later extended to support approximate couplings in apRHL~\cite{apRHL,advanced_for_diff_privacy}, apRHL+~\cite{apRHL+}, and EpRHL~\cite{EpRHL}.
 These approximate logics can be used to reason about a wide range of properties such as differential privacy and expected sensitivity, but they are limited to reasoning about first-order programs. \citet{HORHL} introduce HO-RHL, which use couplings to reason about adversarial computations in a higher-order setting.
 HO-RHL, however, only allows synchronous couplings and only supports first-order global state and structural recursion.
 Clutch~\citep{clutch} introduces asynchronous couplings in a higher-order setting with higher-order local state.
 However, Clutch does not support approximate or fragmented couplings.

 \paragraph{Approximate Reasoning} Aside from relational approaches, approximate reasoning has also been used in the unary setting.
 The unary logic aHL~\cite{aHL} is used to reason about accuracy properties of first-order randomized algorithms, where errors are tracked by a grading on Hoare triples.
 Eris~\cite{eris} extends this to the higher-order setting and tracks error probability as a separation logic resource.
 In a slightly different line of work, expectation-based logics~\cite{WP-expected, prob-pred-trans, QSL,aert} can also be used to reason about approximate correctness of first-order imperative probabilistic programs.
+In particular, eRHL~\cite{eRHL:arxiv} supports reasoning about asynchronous samplings via \(\star\)-couplings.

 \paragraph{Resource Reasoning with Credits} Using sub-structural credits to track a program's resource consumption was pioneered in type systems for automated amortized resource analysis~(AARA)~\citep{static_prediction_heap}.
 Subsequent research extends this approach to reason about expected cost bounds in probabilistic programs~\cite{bounded_expectations,raising_expectations,probabilistic_session_types}.
 Inspired by AARA, \citet{resource-separation} introduced resource-tracking credits in separation logic to reason about amortized resource consumption.
 A variant of this idea is implemented as time credits in Iris to reason about running time complexity of higher-order programs~\cite{time-credit-union-find,time-credit,time-credit-thunk} and expected running time in Tachis~\cite{tachis}.
 Eris~\cite{eris} uses error credits to reason about error bounds of higher-order probabilistic programs, which \theaplog adapts to the relational setting.